Johnnybar/up42-weather-app/README.md

 ## **CSS**

-In terms of CSS considerations, I used the BEM methodology for clearer semantic structure, which also keeps the Sass structure clean, as well as some bootstrap classes for simpler mobile-ready responsiveness.
+In terms of CSS considerations, I used the BEM methodology for clearer solid structure, which also keeps the Sass structure simple, as well as some bootstrap classes for easier mobile-ready responsiveness.

 ## **What could be improved with more time:**